 Current Lead Time:

-The lead time for a new order is probably more than 4 months.
+The lead time for a new order is probably just over 3 months.

 We have record order volume currently.

 There is no need to use Paypal to get on the waiting list.
 Just send an email with the model and options you would like.

 I prefer this method.
 We could settle up just before your order ships.
 Feel free to ask about the status of your order or the availability of your particular model or possible lead time at anytime via email.

 What is brand new is that we are now making all splitters and riving knives out of 304 Stainless Steel.
 I think these are a better product than the powder coated steel ones were previously.
 Also as of August 12, 2013, colors will no longer be an option.
 99.9% of the orders in the past have been black or red.
 All new orders from this date will be a combination of black and red.
 Black screws with mostly red parts of the guard.
 The splitters and riving knives will of course, be stainless steel brushed finish.
 We still have R&D in the works for other upgrades and products.
 With a 4 month plus lead time though, R&D takes a back burner and I get to those as I can.
 If you want to get on the waiting list for a Shark Guard, just send an email with the details of the order you would like.